Cavonte/autocomplete/README.md

 - q   (required)  //query e.g. londo, montre, montreal
 - latitude (optional) // 33.4487 (Close to Vestavia Hills), 45.5017 (Close to Montreal)
 - latitude (optional) // -86.7666 (Close to Vestavia Hills), -73.5555 (Close to Montreal)
-- limit (optional) //how many results default is 20
+- limit (optional) //How many results are sent back.
+Default is 20

 **/suggestionsByCountry**
 This call requires the coordinate of the request to pinpoint the country and filter the suggestion accordingly.